apache/comdev-site/source/newbiefaq.md

 The key is that you must *want* to get involved.
 It is also important that you have appropriate skills to be able to help the project.

-Our [projects page](https://projects.apache.org/) provides a of projects that you can sort alphabetically, by category or by language.
+Our [projects page](https://projects.apache.org/) provides a list of projects that you can sort alphabetically, by category or by language.
 When you view a project's details page you can find out about its mailing lists, issue tracker and other resources.

 In the project's issue tracker you will find details of bugs and feature